HarshNagra/todo-app-springboot-react/README.md

 #### Backend -

 Install JDK 14.0.1
-Run the application on any IDE (IntelliJ/Eclipse etc.)
+Open ./restful-web-services on any IDE (IntelliJ/Eclipse etc.) and run the application.

+The backend will run on `localost:8080`

 Spring Boot - JDK 14.0.1
 Basic Authentication and JWT implemented both using Spring Security.